YuqiL1/yuqil1.github.io/_pages/about.md

 - *2020* China National Scholarship (Top 1 in College of Life and Health Sciences, NEU)

 # 🔥 News
+- *2025.10*: &nbsp;🎤 Gave an oral presentation at 8th International Conference on Memristive Materials, Devices & Systems (MEMRISYS) 2025!
+- *2025.10*: &nbsp;🏆 Awarded "Merit Student" in the academic year of 2024-2025!
+- *2025.10*: &nbsp;🏆 Awarded Guanggu Scholarship!
 - *2025.06*: &nbsp;📄 One paper was accepted at Advanced Science!
 - *2025.05*: &nbsp;📄 Our collaborative paper was accepted at Nature Electronics!
 - *2025.04*: &nbsp;🏆 Work was recognized as "Top viewed article" in Advanced Electronic Materials!